Hyundai Stargazer: Indonesia

 The facelifted Stargazer X was launched in Indonesia as the Stargazer Cartenz X on 23 July 2025 at the 32nd Gaikindo Indonesia International Auto Show.
 It is available with three variants: Trend, Style and Prime Package, all variants are powered by the same engine used on the pre-facelift model.

+Malaysia

+The Stargazer X was launched in Malaysia on 22 September 2026, in the sole variant with 6-seater.

 Philippines

 The Stargazer X was launched in the Philippines on 16 October 2023 alongside the Hyundai Custin.
 In the Philippines, it is only available in a single grade level.

 The facelifted Stargazer X was also launched in the Philippines on 14 October 2025.
-It is available with two variants: GLS Plus and Premium, all variants are powered by the same engine used on the pre-facelift model.
+It is available with two grades: GLS Plus and Premium, all variants are powered by the same engine used on the pre-facelift model.

 Thailand

 The Stargazer X was introduced in Thailand on 26 September 2023, with the official launch scheduled on 4 October 2023.
 It is only offered in the sole variant.
 The Stargazer X was updated in Thailand on 26 March 2024, with two variants: X6 (6-Seater) and X7 (7-Seater).